meshmatt/meshmatt/README.md

 👋 Hi, I’m SHEM MATURI
 I have an interest in Tech.
-Currently learning my Web development in HTML, CSS and JavaScript from Zuri Team.
+Currently doing Web development in HTML, CSS and JavaScript.

 - 👀 I’m interested in open source and competitive build ups.
 - 🌱 I’m currently learning HTML, CSS and JavaScript.